Fern Persons

-Life and career
+Early years

-Fern Gwendolyn Ball was born in 1910 in Chicago, Illinois, and moved to Kalamazoo, Michigan, as a young girl with her family.
-She earned a Bachelor of Arts in drama from Kalamazoo College in 1933.
-She later received a Bachelor of Fine Arts of acting from Carnegie Institute of Technology, now called Carnegie Mellon University in Pittsburgh, Pennsylvania.
-She graduated magna cum laude and Phi Beta Kappa from both colleges.
-She was also awarded the Otto Kahn Prize for excellence in acting at Carnegie.
+Fern Gwendolyn Ball was born in 1910 in Chicago, Illinois; her parents were Mr. and Mrs. John Ball.
+She moved to Kalamazoo, Michigan, as a young girl with her family and graduated from Central High School there.
+She earned a Bachelor of Arts in drama from Kalamazoo College in 1931, graduating magna cum laude and being recognized at commencement for achieving honors in French and English.
+In 1933 she received a Bachelor of Fine Arts of acting from Carnegie Institute of Technology in Pittsburgh, Pennsylvania.
+She was a member of Phi Beta Kappa there, and at the commencement she was awarded an Otto Kahn prize for distinction in acting.

-Ball met her future husband, Max Persons, while both were college students.
-They married in 1935.
+While she was at Carnegie Tech, she had lead roles in five of the Carnegie Little Theatre's nine productions.

+Career

 Once she graduated from Carnegie, Persons worked in Detroit in radio for a short period.
 The family, which now included a newborn daughter, then moved to Chicago so Persons could pursue her acting career in the latter half of the 1930s.

 Persons joined Screen Actors Guild (SAG) in 1937 and became the fifth member of the SAG Chicago Branch when she joined in 1953.
 She was elected to the Chicago Branch Council in 1962 and served for forty-four years until 2006, when she stepped down only because she could no longer drive.
 She also served more than thirty years on the AFTRA Chicago Local Board.
 Persons was elected to the SAG National Board in 1976, and served on that body until 1998.
 During that time, from 1977 to 1981, she was elected SAG 5th national vice president.
 She served as a SAG Regional Branch Division representative on TV/Theatrical and Commercials negotiating committees throughout the 1980s and intermittently through the 1990s.

 Personal life

-Fern Ball married Max Persons in October 1935 and remained married for thirty-six years until his death in November 1971.
+Ball married Max Persons, whom she had met while both were college students, in October 1935, and they remained married for thirty-six years until his death in November 1971.
 On July 27, 1999, Chicago Mayor Richard Daley officially declared "Fern Persons Day" to mark her 89th birthday.
 The day honored her contributions to the Chicago arts and acting communities.
 Persons had previously resided in Evanston, Illinois.
 Persons moved to Colorado in 2010 to be closer to her daughter.